WebOfTrust/keri/docs/Q-and-A.md

 KERI is self-administered, self-governed.
 What aspects of KERI need governance?

-Purist permissionless network proponents will argue that a real decentralized network does not need a governance framework since mathematics and cryptography make sure that proper governance is in place.
+Purist permission-less network proponents will argue that a real decentralized network does not need a governance framework since mathematics and cryptography make sure that proper governance is in place.

 The Trust over IP stack includes both a governance stack and technology stack.